ankurbadhwar/SCEL-Security-Chaos-Engineering-Lab/README.md

 - the file upload scenario exists and is demonstrable, but it is still partially unreliable
 - the UI path for IDOR demonstration is not a perfect mirror of the engine’s backend attack path, even though the backend protection is now wired in

-### Screenshots and demo artifacts

-The repository includes report assets and presentation material, including:

-- `SECURITY CHAOS ENGINEERING LAB (SCEL).pptx`
-- `SCEL-mini project - doc.docx`

-If you want to add dashboard screenshots to this README later, this section is the right place for them.

 ## Challenges Faced